 The Eastern Region runs from Wairoa in the south, across to the Rangitaiki River headwaters and up through Huka Falls and Lake Maraetai on the Waikato River.

-Te Urewera National Park in the east of the region provides spectacular wilderness fishing in both lakes and rivers.
-Lake Waikaremoana has exceptional summer fisheries for brown trout along the lake shores and rainbow trout for boat anglers.
+Te Urewera National Park, in the east of the region, provides spectacular wilderness fishing in both lakes and rivers.
+Lake Waikaremoana has exceptional summer fisheries for brown trout along the shoreline and rainbow trout for boat anglers.
 Spawning runs in the autumn also provide opportunities for fly fishing in the later part of the season.
-World renowned wilderness fishing can be experienced in rivers such as the Ruakituri and the neighbouring Waiau River, which as has one of the highest catch rates of these mountain rivers.
+World renowned wilderness fishing can be experienced in rivers such as the Ruakituri and the neighbouring Waiau River, which has one of the highest catch rates of these mountain rivers.

 Lake Rotorua has one of the highest catch rates of fish in New Zealand, with excellent boat and winter stream fishing for rainbows, while some monster browns entice those looking for larger fish.
-Lake Okareka also keeps anglers busy with high numbers of good quality trout throughout the year.
-The trophy lakes, Tarawera, Otakaina and Rotoiti, regularly produce fish in excess of 5kg.
+Lake Okareka also keeps anglers busy with high numbers of good quality trout catchable throughout the year.
+The trophy lakes - Tarawera, Otakaina and Rotoiti - regularly produce fish weighing over 5kg.
 Anglers wanting to get away from the crowds should find lakes Rotoma and Rotoehu to their liking.
 Lakes Rotomahana and Tikitapu also have their own special charm and local devotees, while Lake Rerewhakaaitu attracts shore-based anglers with good numbers of quality fish.
-The opportunity to catch tiger trout from Rotoma, and brook char from Tikitapu, are an added bonus.
+The opportunity to catch tiger trout at Lake Rotoma, and brook char in Tikitapu, are an added bonus.
 Smaller lakes such as Okaro, Ngahewa and Ngapouri with secluded bays and rising trout attract the more adventurous who want to get off the beaten track.

-An intensive signage and tracking programme has been implemented in conjunction with the Angler Access information pamphlets we have produced to profile fishing areas throughout the region.
+An intensive signage and tracking programme has been undertaken in conjunction with the Angler Access information brochures we have produced, to profile fishing areas throughout the region.
 Angler tracks have been created on more popular waterways like the Ngongotaha Stream and in the Rangitaiki catchment.
-We urge anglers to keep an eye out for the access signs throughout the region to take advantage of the great number of special areas that are available.
+We urge anglers to keep an eye out for our access signs throughout the region to take advantage of the great number of special areas that are available.